gabebohlmann/react-native-web-webpack-template/README.md

 Basic starter template, showing how to correctly configure React Native Web using React Native Cli, using webpack and typescript.

+### Upgrade to React 19

+This branch has been upgraded to react@19 and react-navigation@7 along with all other dependencies to their latest compatible verisons.
+Switch to the main branch for react@18 and react-navigation@6.

 ## Steps to install template

 1. Run in terminal